Study: Collapsing Birth Rates & Population to Have 'Jaw-Dropping' Impact. Get the latest from The Mind Unleashed in your inbox.

 Category: Pics | 15 Aug, 2013 | Views: 18044 | +86 | Nature's Beauty - Tiny Dick's Briefs Great selection of maps.

 Earth Population as Village of 100.
+Claim: List summarizes what proportions of common traits would be like if we could shrink the earth's population to a village of precisely 100 people.
+Example:[Collected on the Internet, 2001] If we could shrink the earth's population to a village of precisely with all the existing human ratios remaining the same, it would look something like the following.
 People Spend More Time in a Year on Digital Media than Everything Else Combined.
 The-world-as-100-people_51505a8baf475.png 1 370×1 370 pixels.
 Hans Rosling: Global population growth, box by box.
 Human Population Predicted To Reach 12 Billion By 2100.
 At 7.2 billion, the human population is already a serious burden on resources and a threat to the environment and species.

 Imagine, then, how dire the global situation would be if we were to reach 12 billion, because if the current rate continues, that is what our planet may be facing at the turn of the next century.
 According to a new study by the United Nations (UN) and the University of Washington, there is an 80% probability that the world population will reach between 9.6 and 12.3 billion in 2100.